richelbilderbeek/Science/README.md

 My (public) science work.

+## 2016-06-27

+I created a BEAST2 tutorial to add a tree prior [here ](https://github.com/richelbilderbeek/Java/blob/master/Beast2TutorialCreateNewTreePrior/CreateNewTreePrior.md).
+I also notified the original BEAST2 authors to let them use it as well.

 ## 2015-06-16

 Reminder to self: [Statistical Retrinking](http://xcelab.net/rm/statistical-rethinking) by Richard McElreath appears to become an awesome statistics book!